AlbertHX86/AlbertHX86.github.io/_talks/1CNeutral.md

 location: "Singapore, London"
 ---
 ## What is CNeutral
-**This is my work at CNeutral.io.
+This is my work at *CNeutral.io*.
 Our startup has already entered the NUS Incubator and is being jointly nurtured by the National University of Singapore and the Singapore Agency for Science, Technology, and Research (A*STAR).**